-Before joining Mayer Brown, Mitchell served as an Assistant United States Attorney for the Southern District of Ohio.
-He also previously worked as an associate at prominent Los Angeles litigation firms.
-Mitchell began his legal career as a clerk to Judge Amalya L. Kearse of the U.S. Court of Appeals for the Second Circuit.
+Before joining Mayer Brown, Mitch was an Assistant United States Attorney in the US Attorney’s Office for the Southern District of Ohio, where he served as lead appellate counsel in numerous appeals and argued six cases before the US Court of Appeals for the Sixth Circuit.
+Mitch began his legal career as a clerk to Judge Amalya L. Kearse of the US Court of Appeals for the Second Circuit.

-Columbia Law School, JD, James Kent Scholar, Harlan Fiske Stone Scholar, Managing Editor, Columbia Law Review, Paul R. Hays prize for excellence in civil procedure
+Managing Editor, Columbia Law Review; Paul R. Hays prize for excellence in civil procedure; James Kent Scholar; Harlan Fiske Stone Scholar

 The Ohio State University, BS, summa cum laude